 When you create a dashboard from a notebook that has input widgets, all the widgets display at the top of the dashboard.
 In presentation mode, every time you update value of a widget you can click the Update button to re-run the notebook and update your dashboard with new values.

-If you use Running a Notebook from Another Notebook on a notebook that contains widgets, it runs the specified notebook with the widget’s default values.
+If you run a notebook that contains widgets, the specified notebook is run with the widget’s default values.
 You can also pass in values to widgets.
 For example:

 %run /path/to/notebook $X="10" $Y="1"